wsor4035/dev.luanti.org/content/for-engine-devs/meetings.md

 **Organization Discussion**

 - Feature freeze time: I suggest doing it now and err on the side of caution, keeping the feature PRs in the milestone and releasing a RC in the next meeting (Zughy)
+- Release schedule shift to accommodate game jam schedule (proposed: keep May release, lightweight release in July, continue 3-month from there)

 **PR discussion/reviews**